 SEVMS mandatory access controls introduce a number of new protection attributes and relationships.
-Among these are the concepts of hierarchical numeric levels and non-numeric non-hierarchical categories.
+Among these are the concepts of hierarchical levels and non_hierarchical categories.
 Categories form discrete mathematical sets.

 The operators used to indicate the relationship between numeric quantities (scalar) differ from the operators used to indicate the relationship between non-numeric quantities (sets), although their meanings are similar.
 The operators used in this manual are described and compared in the following table.